• Skip to primary navigation

 Instructions

 • Using a stand mixer with a paddle beater (otherwise mix by hand but use cold butter), mix the butter, sugar and salt until pale and creamy.
 Gradually add the egg, flour and ground almonds until the dough comes away from the sides of the bowl.
-Wrap in cling film and chill in the fridge for an hour.
+Wrap in cling film (plastic wrap) and chill in the fridge for an hour.

 • Using your fingers, press the pastry right into the sides of the tin.
 Roll the rolling pin over the top to even off the pastry, prick with a fork then chill for 30 minutes.